scrtlabs/marketplace/docs/source/data-subscribers.rst

 automatically refunded on a *pro rata* basis for the unfulfilled portion of their subscription.

-The following command subscribes to the Marketcap data set:
+The following command subscribes to the ``marketcap`` data set:

 .. code-block:: bash

-    $ catalyst marketplace subscribe --dataset=test
+    $ catalyst marketplace subscribe --dataset=marketcap

     The price for a monthly subscription to this dataset is 10 ENG Checking that the ENG balance in 0x..... is greater than 10 ENG...
 OK.
-    Please confirm that you agree to pay 10 ENG for a monthly subscription to the dataset "test" starting today. [default: Y] Ready to subscribe to dataset test.
+    Please confirm that you agree to pay 10 ENG for a monthly subscription to the dataset "marketcap" starting today. [default: Y]
+    Ready to subscribe to dataset marketcap.

 Catalyst will then provide you with instructions to sign two different transactions to process your subscription to the dataset.

 Ingest
 ~~~~~~
-The Catalyst ``ingest-data`` command makes the specified portion of a data set
+The Catalyst ``ingest-data`` command downloads and makes the given data set
-available locally for backtesting with Catalyst.
+available locally for backtesting or live trading with Catalyst.

-This commands ingests all the data available in the Marketcap data set.
+The following command ingests the ``marketcap`` data set:
-If the data takes a long time to download and you only need a subset,
-use the command parameters to filter by date:

 .. code-block:: bash

-    $ catalyst marketplace ingest --dataset=Marketcap
+    $ catalyst marketplace ingest --dataset=marketcap
-    Ingesting data set Marketcap...
-    [=                                   ]  Ingesting daily data for Marketcap:    4%  00:02:43

-The progress bar will dynamically update until completion.
+    Starting download of dataset for ingestion...
+    Dataset downloaded successfully.
+Processing dataset...
+    INFO: Marketplace: Processing file 0 of 1
+    INFO: Marketplace: Processing file 1 of 1

+If you need to keep the data up to date while running a live algorithm, you can
+schedule a job (``cron`` in Linux/MacOS) to run the above command at periodic
+intervals, and the live/paper trading algorithm will always retrieve the latest
+data available on disk on every iteration of the algorithm.

 Use in an Algorithm
 ~~~~~~~~~~~~~~~~~~~